Connect

 Improving our existing housing stock is a national priority.
-When delivered well, the transformation of our homes can offer significant benefits.
-These range from reduced carbon emissions and reduced energy bills to improved health and wellbeing, improved comfort, and a better-quality built environment.
-Realising these co-benefits will provide a better future for all.
+When delivered well, the transformation of our homes can provide benefits including improved health, wellbeing and comfort, a better-quality built environment and reduced energy bills and carbon emissions.

 Solutions include: